tacree-bwba/odot-docs/btrs-docs.md

 This character is called the Bi-Directional Code, and can carry the following values:

-- *C – Cardinal*, indicating that measures are in the digitized direction.
+- *C – Cardinal* – indicating that measures are in the digitized direction.
 - *N – Non-Cardinal* – indicating the opposite side of a route where the road is divided.
 Its measures flow in the same direction as the cardinal side even though the flow of the road is in the opposite direction.

-For purposes of most applications, the non-cardinal routes should be excluded from storing events as these routes don&#39;t carry attribution in the roadway inventory system.
+For purposes of most applications, the non-cardinal routes should be excluded from storing events as these routes don't carry attribution in the roadway inventory system.
 Additionally, the measure strategy for these routes is subject to change while this portion of the system is still being defined and developed.

 Where applicable in route searches, a **centerline** request attribute is defined, and when not provided, is defaulted to true to indicate that the non-cardinal routes are to be excluded.